 Mental Health and Wellbeing

-This year's Children's Mental Health Week will take place on 7-13 February 2022.
-This year's theme is Growing Together.
+This year's Children's Mental Health Week will take place on 3rd-9th February 2025.
+This year's theme is Know Yourself, Grow Yourself.

-As well as being a teacher at St Paul’s, I am also a Mental Health Ambassador/First Aider for the school.
+As well as being a teacher at St Paul’s, I am also a Mental Health Lead.

 My role is to contribute to promoting good mental health and emotional well-being among pupils of all ages, and the adults that care for them.